bl-mirrotron/mirrotron-user-guide/README.md

 ### Bridge Control App

 Upon startup, the Bridge Control will look as shown in [Figure 2](#figure-2).
-If the RFQ is off but all water systems and vacuum systems are running, there will be a green permit LED in the status card.
+If the RFQ is off but all water systems, vacuum systems are running, and power amplifier is running, there will be a green permit LED in the status card.
 All alarm LEDs on the right hand page of the status card should be green.
 Alarm LEDs have the following color scheme.

 | Alarm Color |Alarm|
 |---|:---:|